SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Conclusion

 \section{Conclusion}

 In this paper, we have proposed SpecAware, an adaptive pre-training framework for multi-sensor airborne HSI data, driven by a meta-feature conditioned hypernetwork, to enable generalization capabilities across varied sensors, spectral ranges, and data levels in HSI LULC mapping tasks.
 We also constructed a large-scale, multi-sensor, multi-level aerial HSI pre-training dataset to support this research.
 The core innovation of SpecAware lies in its meta-content aware encoder and adaptive hypernetwork HyperEmbedding architecture, which enables unified joint pre-training on HSI data from diverse sensors with variable spectral bands.
-By being jointly driven by spectral and sensor attributes and the intrinsic content features in the imagery, the hypernetwork learns to perceive the spatial-spectral characteristics for each spectral channel of different scenes, and also to resolve the discrepancies between radiance and reflectance information.
-To accelerate the pre-training on massive data, we also introduced a multi-view distributed pre-training strategy, which allows the model to learn highly generalizable features while maintaining high hardware utilization.
+Driven jointly by spectral and sensor attributes and the intrinsic content features in the imagery, the hypernetwork learns to extract the spatial-spectral characteristics for each spectral channel of different scenes, and also to bridge the gap between radiance and reflectance information.
+To accelerate the pre-training on massive data, we also introduced a multi-view distributed pre-training strategy, which allows the model to learn highly generalizable features while maintaining computational efficiency.
 Experiments on LULC downstream tasks, including large-scale land-cover semantic segmentation, change detection, and scene classification, demonstrated that the representations learned by SpecAware outperformed the existing pre-trained and popular fully supervised models, while exhibiting a strong transfer performance.
-We believe that the proposed SpecAware framework and the Hyper-400K dataset will provide a novel paradigm and a foundation resource for the advancement of HSI foundation models.
+We believe that the proposed SpecAware framework will provide a novel paradigm and a foundation resource for the advancement of HSI foundation models.

+However, despite the large-scale multi-sensor Hyper-400K dataset we have collected, fully realizing the potential of SSL for HSI still requires expanding to additional sensors, particularly through the integration of satellite and airborne imagery.
+Moreover, SSL for HSI also remains computationally demanding, as pixel-level spectral reconstruction is far more complex than RGB reconstruction, and is further impacted by spectral redundancy and noise.
+In future work, we plan to refine SSL frameworks by incorporating MoE \citep{riquelmeScalingVisionSparse2021} and physics-informed mechanisms \citep{tangPhySwinEfficientPhysicallyInformed2025} to enhance model capacity and provide high-quality pretraining weights for a wider range of downstream HSI tasks.